Search

 SOUTH AFRICA: IMPORT AND EXPORT

 2020 saw South Africa export canola for the first time ever – 30 000 tonnes, to Europe (Bureau for Food and Agricultural Policy [BFAP], 2021).
-Exports have not only continued, they are expected to increase over the next decade (BFAP, 2023).
-This is on the back of favourable canola prices trading at record levels and producers moving from barley to canola (BFAP, 2023).
+Exports were expected to continue over the next decade (BFAP, 2023).

 Local business environment

 In South Africa, canola is primarily used for the manufacturing of canola oil and oil cake.
-Canola is crushed mostly for the vegetable oil market, but it also provides “an attractive alternative source of protein for animal feed, particularly in the Western Cape, where it is produced and processed (BFAP, 2023).
+Canola is crushed mostly for the vegetable oil market, but it also provides an attractive alternative source of protein for animal feed, particularly in the Western Cape, where it is produced and processed (BFAP, 2024).
 Regarding its potential for biofuels, refer to the block below.

 The canola marketing season in South Africa commences on 1 October and ends on 30 September the following year.